We are an equal employment opportunity department.

 Applicants meeting the basic requirements will be notified when a date and time has been established for the UT System Police Academy Entrance Exam and the physical agility test.
 All applicants who qualify must successfully pass an extensive background investigation.
 Applicants will be contacted to continue the following:

-The cadet will attend the University of Texas System Police Academy located in Austin Texas or Alamo Area Council of Goverments Polices Academy (AACOG).
+Police Cadets will attend the University of Texas System Police Academy located in Austin, Texas.
 The University of Texas System Police Academy was created on December 8, 1967.
 All individuals employed as police officers by a U. T. System component institution police department must complete the Basic Police Officer Training course conducted at an academy prior to assuming their duties as police officers.

-The probationary officer will then enter the Field Training Program (FTO), consisting of eleven weeks of on-duty training with a certified field-training officer.
+The probationary officer will then enter the Field Training Program (FTO), consisting of twelve weeks of on-duty field training with a certified Field-Training Officer.